SA IORAG

 South Africa took over chairship of IORA at the 17th Council of Ministers Meeting held in Durban, South Africa in 2017 and passed the chairship to the United Arab Emirates in November 2019.
 During South Africa’s chair period South African representatives chaired various IORA structures, such as the Indian Ocean Rim Association Academic Group (IORAG).

-South Africa is again chair of the IORAG for 2022-2023.
+South Africa was again chair of the IORAG for 2022-2023.

 The Indian Ocean Rim Academic Group (IORAG) was established in recognition of the important role of the academia in regional organizations.
 The role set out for the Academic Group is both advisory and catalytic.